 Making decisions on planning matters is a public task and you do not normally have the right to withdraw consent.
-However, if you think we have got something wrong or there is a reason you would prefer for something to not be disclosed please ask us in writing using our online contact form.
+However, if you think we have got something wrong or there is a reason you would prefer something not to be disclosed, please contact us on our online contact form.

 If you need to make a complaint specifically about the way we have processed your data you should in the first instance contact our our Data Protection Officer at DPO@n-somerset.gov.uk.
-If we fail to respond properly you can direct your concerns to the Information Commissioners Office.
+If we fail to respond properly you can direct your concerns to the Information Commissioner.

 When sending us comments about applications you should only use this website for lawful purposes and in a manner that does not infringe the rights of, or restrict or inhibit the use and enjoyment of this site by anyone else.
 Restriction or inhibition includes (without limitation):

 - conduct which may harass or cause distress or inconvenience to anyone

 - the transmission of obscene or offensive content